AzureRedesign/AzureRedesign.github.io/README.md

 # AzureRedesign
-A redesign of the Azure site
+A redesign prototype of the Azure site